LiLabAtVT/LiLabAtVT.github.io/index.md

 intro:
   - excerpt: 'Our research focuses on developing computational tools for genomic and phenomic data analysis.
               We are interested in understanding the connections between genotypes and phenotypes.
-              Our approach is to use interpretable machine learning methods to extract meaningful information from big data and to make actionable predictions.'
+              Our approach is to use interpretable machine learning methods to extract meaningful information from big data and to make actionable predictions.
+              Postdoc and graduate position available in 2021[](/contact/)'

 feature_row:
   - image_path: /assets/images/myb_network2.jpg